thomalex001/lush_coding_assignment/README.md

 Following this command, Prisma created an initial `schema.prisma` file and a `.env` file with a `DATABASE_URL` environment variable already set

-Once this command terminated:

-You're logged into Prisma Data Platform.
-A new Prisma Postgres instance was created.
-The prisma/ folder was created with an empty schema.prisma file.
-The DATABASE_URL env var was set in a .env file.

 Installed Prisma VS Code Extension

 Added `SQLite` as a provider for simplicity as per *Note* in assignment instructions: